AI is a bad word for writers. However, there are a few reasons why you need to use AI in writing.

 4. Character Development

 Character development is a tricky thing.
 One-dimensional characters are fine for tertiary characters, but your primary and secondary characters need depth and solid backstories.
 I asked ChatGPT to write a backstory for a hairstylist whose husband just got out of prison.
 It gave me five paragraphs describing this woman’s past, motivators, challenges and future goals.
 These are completely dull paragraphs that certainly require considerably more development.
-However, AI’s response lays a reasonable framework that can be molded to suit your specific needs and storyline.
+However, AI’s response lays a reasonable framework that can be molded to suit your specific needs and story line.

 5. Thorough Content